phpMussel/phpMussel/_docs/readme.en.md

 "scan_log"
 - Filename of file to log all scanning results to.
 Specify a filename, or leave blank to disable.

+"scan_log_serialized"
+- Filename of file to log all scanning results to (using a serialised format).
+Specify a filename, or leave blank to disable.

 "scan_kills"
 - Filename of file to log all records of blocked or killed uploads to.
 Specify a filename, or leave blank to disable.